catamphetamine/imageboard/docs/engines/4chan.md

 ...
 ```

-Incorrect CAPTCHA solution response example (this also seems to be the case when the "pass" cookie value is not a valid "pass"):
+Incorrect CAPTCHA solution response example (HTML) (this also seems to be the case when the "pass" cookie value is not a valid "pass"):

 ```html
 ...